 Engine Type : 8 Cylinder, normally aspirated.

-Engine : Chevrolet ZZ4 Crate Engine (part number 24502609) with a maximum displacement of 5740 cc or the ZZ5 Crate Engine (part number 19301294) with a maximum displacement of 5740 cc, or the Chevrolet CT350 Crate Engine (part number 19258602 with a maximum displacement of 5,740 cc.
+Engine : Chevrolet ZZ and Crate Engine with a maximum displacement of 5,740 cc.
 The allowed engines part numbers must be stated in the Advance Program.
+Repaired engines must use GM parts pertaining to that engine.